Mercè Rodoreda: Escaping from the Nazi troops

 The Beaugency bridge, where Rodoreda crossed the Loire River.

-Mercè Rodoreda, along with other writers who were still taking refuge in France, had to flee from Paris in mid-June 1940 due to the advance of the Germans army going in the direction of Orléans by way of Artenay.
+Mercè Rodoreda, along with other writers who were still taking refuge in France, had to flee from Paris in mid-June 1940 due to the advance of the German army going in the direction of Orléans by way of Artenay.
 Josep Maria Esverd was able to get a truck to flee France; however, the next day the truck was requisitioned by French troops.
 After an unsuccessful attempt to catch a train, they had to flee south on foot.
-The objective was to cross the Loire River in order to enter the unoccupied area, but shortly before reaching Orleans it was found on fire and there was no bridge left on that stretch of the Loire River; consequently, they deviated from the fixed route.
+The objective was to cross the Loire River to enter the unoccupied area, but shortly before reaching Orléans they found it on on fire and there was no bridge left on that stretch of the Loire River; consequently, they deviated from the fixed route.

 So we started the retreat on foot for three weeks.
 We spent about three weeks fleeing from the Nazis and walking on French roads [...]
 We passed over a bridge to Beaugency, which was being mined by French gunners.
 It was an afternoon with a very dark and very low sky.
 The Germans began to bombard the bridge with scary stukes; and you could see the bombs falling and exploding nearby. [...]
 There were dead people on the bridge.
 Something terrible!
 So, we headed to Orleans, thinking we could rest there for a day or two, but when we got to see Orleans ...
 Orleans was on fire, because it had just been bombed.
 It was then that we slept in a country house that smelled of bad meat and sour wine, because it was evident that many people had passed by that house; and we slept there all night watching from the windows how Orleans burned.